uchicago-cs/cmsc22000/website/hw/hw6.rst

-In the previous tasks, we’ve given you the exact configurations you had to use (and asked for the build URLs to make sure you actually worked through the instructions in the lab).
+In the previous tasks, we’ve given you the exact configurations you had to use (and asked for the build URLs to make sure you actually worked through the instructions in the homework).
 In this task, it’s time for you to figure out how to write certain build configurations on your own by reading the Travis CI documentation.
 More specifically, you will want to consult the `Travis CI User